 Q: What about other accommodations that I usually use?

 A: Students who utilize accommodations such as sign language interpreters, captioning, and document conversion should be in communication directly with AEC who can assist with instructor coordination to identify the most effective approaches for remote class access.
 If you have questions or concerns about how your accommodations will be facilitated in a remote setting, please contact our office to set up an appointment with an advisor: call 541-346-1155, email email@example.com, or use our online scheduling tool.

 Q: What about barriers I experience related to class policies?

 A: Reasonable modifications to class policies, such as attendance and deadlines, may still be appropriate in the remote environment.
 Please connect with your instructors to discuss use and limitations of this accommodation in their course proactively (prior to needing it) and consult with your Access Advisor as needed.

 Q: How will my notetaking accommodations be facilitated?

 A: Students are encouraged to review the structure of each course before requesting notetaking accommodations.
-We anticipate that many classes will be recorded and available for up to two weeks, which may remove barriers related to notetaking.
+Many classes may be recorded which may remove barriers related to notetaking in some cases.
 If you find that you still need a peer notetaker for a course, you can confirm your need for notetaking as usual via AEC Connect.
-Students who have used technological supports for notetaking (such as Sonocent Audio Notetaker) will still have those resources available to them, although they may not be as useful in a remote setting.
+Students who have used technological supports for notetaking (such as Sonocent Audio Notetaker) will still have those resources available to them.
 If you have questions or concerns regarding taking notes for classes in a remote setting, we encourage you to schedule an appointment with your advisor to discuss your options.

 Q: What do I do if I am unable to access documentation of disability?